-HUD expects the CCHA to develop policies and procedures that are consistent with mandatory policies and to make clear the optional policies the PHA has adopted.
-CCHA's administrative plan is the foundation of those policies and procedures.
-HUD's directions require CCHA to make policy choices that provide guidance to staff and consistency to program applicants and participants.
+HUD expects CCHAs to adopt local policies and procedures that are consistent with mandatory policies in areas where HUD gives the CCHA discretion.
+The CCHA's administrative plan is the foundation of those policies and procedures.
+HUD's directions require CCHAs to make policy choices that provide sufficient guidance to staff and ensure consistency to program applicants and participants.

-Following HUD guidance, even though it is not mandatory, provides the CCHA with a "safe harbor."
+Creating policies based upon HUD guidance is not mandatory, but provides a CCHA with a "safe harbor."
 HUD has already determined that the recommendations and suggestions it makes are consistent with mandatory policies.
-If the CCHA adopts an alternative strategy, it must make its own determination that the alternative approach is consistent with legislation, regulations, and other mandatory requirements.
-There may be very good reasons for adopting a policy or procedure that is different than HUD's safe harbor, but CCHA should carefully think through those decisions.
+If a CCHA adopts an alternative strategy, it must make its own determination that the alternative approach is consistent with legislation, regulations, and other mandatory requirements.
+There may be very good reasons for adopting a policy or procedure that is different than HUD's safe harbor, but CCHAs should carefully think through those decisions.